-For the first regression (see table 1), I use data on the 1, 2, 3, 5, 7, 10, 20, and 30 year on-the-run premia.
-Each maturity and day in the sample is a separate observation.
-The failure rate of off-the-run Treasuries is not available for different maturities.
-The independent variables are therefore the same for each on-the-run premium maturity.
+I now first focus on the first regression.
+For the dependent variable in the first regression (see table 1), I use data of the 1, 2, 3, 5, 7, 10, 20, and 30 year on-the-run premia.
+Each maturity, denoted by m and day, denoted by t, in the sample is a separate observation.
+The independent variable of interest, the failure rate of off-the-run Treasuries, is not available for different maturities.
+The independent variable is therefore the same for each on-the-run premium maturity.
+I run three regressions.
+In the first, I only regress on the failure rate.
+In the second, I add the other control variables, and in the third, I also add the crisis fixed effects.